Marc Horne

 Marc Horne’s tag cloud

-buddha california caper cyberpunk cyperpunk epic fiction hollywood humor japan los angeles morrissey novel paris pediatrics satire space opera terrorism thriller tokyo wild witty zombies
+california caper cyberpunk cyperpunk epic humor japan novel satire space opera terrorism thriller tokyo wild witty zombies

 Smashwords book reviews by Marc Horne